microsoft-healthcare-madison/generate-fhir-prototype-bindings/README.md

 # generate-fhir-prototype-bindings

-A .Net Core utility to generate language bindings from FHIR sources for use in prototyping changes to FHIR resources.
+A .Net Core utility to generate language bindings from FHIR sources for use in prototyping FHIR resources and small projects.

+Currently supports serialziation to/from 'fhir+json' only.

 # Usage

 ```
+Input Options:
   -i, --fhir-directory    Required.
 FHIR Base Directory
+  --only-structure-defs   (Default: true) Set to use only Structure Definitions (<FHIR Base>/publish/)
+  --only-xml-sheets       (Default: false) Set to use only XML Definition Spreadsheets (<FHIR Base>/source/)
+  --types-for-xml-sheets  (Default: '') '|' separated list of resources to parse from XML Spreadsheets

+Output Options:
   -o, --output-path       Required.
 Path or filename for output (will append appropriate extension if not provided)
   --output-single         (Default: true) Set to output a single file
+  --types-to-output       (Default: '') '|' separated list of resources/types to export (will include all required parent/component types).
+  --namespace             (Default: 'fhir') The Exported namespace or module name
+  --exclude-code-systems  (Default: false) Set to exclude processing of Code Systems (as constants / enums)
+  --exclude-value-sets    (Default: false) Set to exclude processing of Value Sets (as constants / enums)

+Language Options:
   --ts                    (Default: false) Generate TypeScript bindings

-  --cs                    (Default: false) Generate C# bindings
+  --cs                    (Default: false) Generate C# bindings, with annotations for System.Text.Json (.Net Core)

-  --types-to-output       (Default: ) '|' Separated list of resources/profiles/types to export (will include all necessary types below).
-E.g., Topic|Subscription

-  --namespace             (Default: fhir) The Exported namespace or module name
+  --cs-plain              (Default: false) Generate C# bindings, with NO annotations (Raw C#)
+  --cs-newtonsoft         (Default: false) Generate C# bindings, with annotations for Newtonsoft.Json

+General Options:
   --help                  Display this help screen.
   --version               Display version information.
 ```